OpenAMP/open-amp/README.md

   $ make VERBOSE=1 DESTDIR=$(pwd) install
   ```
 The OpenAMP library will be generated to `build/usr/local/lib` directory,
-headers will be generated to `build/usr/local/include` directory, and the
+and the headers will be generated to `build/usr/local/include` directory.
-applications executable will be generated to `build/usr/local/bin`
-directory.

 ## Example apps and tests
 * The openamp-system-reference is a new repository for the OpenAMP demos: